Hi, I'm Jennifer but you can call me Jenny

 I realized travel isn’t what most people tell you it is, and that it doesn’t have to be hard, or impossible, or some sort of untouchable feat.
 And that people are pretty much the same wherever you go.

 So I made the road my life, and I’ve been going with the flow ever since.

-It’s been many years since then but along the way, I’ve learned buying everything that’s marketed to you isn’t the path to success or happiness.
+It’s been many years since my first solo travels, but along the way, I’ve learned buying everything that’s marketed to you isn’t the path to success or happiness.

 I’ve learned that hopping a plane or getting that extra passport stamp doesn’t always solve your problems.